List of school massacres by death toll: Rampage killers

 This is a list of mass/spree killers who attacked schools.
 A mass murderer is typically defined as someone who kills three or more people in one incident, with no "cooling off" period.
 A mass murder typically occurs in a single location where one or more persons kill several others.

-The victims must be largely the relatives of the perpetrator to be considered a familicide.

 This list does not include serial killers, members of democidal governments, or major political figures who orchestrated such actions.